Home

 It is important to note that the Types of Cataracts or the location of the Cataracts is not as important as the severity of the Cataract.

-The severity, whether it is mild, moderate or advanced, determines the need for corrective surgery.
+The severity, whether it is mild, moderate or advanced, determines the need for corrective Cataract Surgery.

 The type of cataract has no real bearing on the need for surgery.